Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Introduction

 \subsection{Related Work}

-Sampling algorithms like LMC and IPD have been heavily studied in the literature with hundreds of published works.
-Below we give a concise review of the relevant literature and refer to works like \cite{sinho-lmc-poincare-lsi,vempalawibisono19,raginsky2017non} and \cite{carrillo2019aggregation,jin2020random} for a full literature review.
-In the interest of space, we refer to Section~\ref{sec:lit_review_more} in the appendix for more references. \paragraph{LMC and SGLD}

-In typical Bayesian inference settings, the function $F$ in \ref{eqn:LMC} is an empirical sum of $n$ sample functions, which can be expensive to evaluate.
-SGLD has been studied as an alternative to LMC in the bayesian inference setting by \cite{welling2011bayesian}.
-Several works have put this technique on a firm theoretical ground \citep{raginsky2017non,quanquan-sgld,zhang2019nonasymptotic,li2022sharp}.
-However, the guarantees for SGLD have been lacking compared to the convergence guarantees for LMC \citep{vempalawibisono19,sinho-lmc-poincare-lsi}.
+Sampling algorithms such LMC and IPD have been extensively studied by prior works.
+Below we give a concise review of the relevant literature and refer to Appendix~\ref{sec:lit_review_more} for a detailed discussion \paragraph{LMC and SGLD} In typical Bayesian inference settings, the function $F$ in \ref{eqn:LMC} is an empirical average of $n$ sample functions, which can be expensive to evaluate as $n$ is generally very large.
+For such large-scale problems, SGLD has emerged as the sampling algorithm of choice \citep{welling2011bayesian}.
+While some prior works have investigated the convergence properties of SGLD \citep{raginsky2017non, quanquan-sgld}, they generally impose stringent assumptions like dissipativity and warm start.
+On the contrary, the convergence of LMC is well understood under much weaker isoperimetric assumptions \citep{vempalawibisono19,sinho-lmc-poincare-lsi}.

-\paragraph{IPD and Random Batch Method} \ref{eqn:IPD} can be computationally very expensive whenever the number of particles $n$ is large.
-In this context, the random batch method means that during the time evolution of a given particle, we only consider its interaction with a random subset (or `random batch') of the other particles.
-This method was first proposed in \cite{jin2020random} which also provided convergence guarantees under certain conditions.
-Subsequent works \cite{jin2021convergence,daus2021random,ko2021uniform} extend these convergence guarantees to more general/specialized settings.
+\paragraph{IPD and RBM} IPD can be computationally prohibitive whenever the number of particles $n$ is large.
+To ameliorate this, the Random Batch Method, which considers the interaction of each particle only with a random subset of other particles, was first proposed in \cite{jin2020random}, which also provided convergence guarantees under stringent regularity conditions on the confining and interaction forces (see Table \ref{tab:results-table-IPD}).
+These conditions were relaxed in \cite{jin2021convergence} at the cost of an exponential dependence on the horizon $\eta K$.
+Subsequent works \citep{ko2021uniform, daus2021random} also analyze RBM in specialized settings.